-The complete license agreements are stored as a text file (file name "license.PDF") on the ACCU-CHEK Inform II Base Unit of the ACCU-CHEK Inform II system.
-The file "License.PDF" is located in the same folder as the file "ROCHE HBU-BU Technical Note.pdf".
+The complete license agreements are stored as a text file (file name "license.pdf") on the Accu-Chek Inform II Base Unit of the Accu-Chek Inform II system.
+The file "license.pdf" is located in the same folder as the PDF file "ROCHE BU Technical Note UDS5".1

-You can access these files by connecting the ACCU-CHEK Inform II Base Unit to a PC with the USB cable.
-For detailed instructions on how to do this, see the instruction sheet "Setting Up the Base Unit" included in the ACCU-CHEK Inform II Base Unit Kit.
+You can access these files by connecting the Accu-Chek Inform II Base Unit to a PC with the USB cable.
+For detailed instructions on how to do this, see the instruction sheet "Setting Up the Base Unit" included in the Accu-Chek Inform II Base Unit Kit.